YiningJenny/FinalYearProject/blog.md

 - [mechanics testing video](https://youtu.be/jzQ5CZeS-Wg?si=4zDvYW9h8yxAZu4I)
 - [players testing video](https://youtu.be/Cd7srd1fWBs?si=7SgeRkTpOzcf6agv)

 _The test results show a very serious delay in speech recognition, which seriously affects the player's game experience.
-I currently believe the delay is due to poor laptop radio, I will test again tomorrow with a wireless headset._
+I currently believe the delay is due to poor laptop radio, I will test again tomorrow with a wireless headset.
+Also, I think the game become much more difficult if controlled by speech, so I removed the spikes on buttom of the creeen._